VicSales28/project-tryunfo/README.md

 # Tryunfo 🥷

-My fourth project produced while I was studying ReactJS at Trybe Programming School
+My new project produced while I was studying ReactJS at Trybe Programming School

 The user person is able to create a personalized deck of cards in ninja style.